How to Work Remotely While Traveling the World

 c.
 Use Time Zones to Help You

-If your clients or company are in a different time zone, plan your work hours so they overlap when you need to have meetings, meet deadlines, or talk to people.
+If your clients or company are in a different time zone, plan your work hours to overlap with theirs when you need to have meetings, meet deadlines, or talk to people.

 To help people find this information online, here are some good search words: job schedule for remote work, how to handle time when traveling, balancing work and life on the road.